myungjinlee/GLYCO/README.md

    | -num_proc_in     | number of CPU cores                                | optional (maximum number of cores by default)|
    | -num_parallel    | (if multiple PDBs) number of frames to submit in parallel   | optional (1 by default)   |
    | -average         | (if multiple PDBs from the same structure) no input | optional  |

-   If you want to ignore silence warnings from Python, you could use ``` python3 -W ignore glyco.py ``` and add argments after that.<br />

    - 3.1.
 A single frame (PDB)<br />
      - 3.1.1.
 Glycan atoms of each residue -  module: "res":<br />